thatrandomfrenchdude/rubik/README.md

 - [Pinout Diagram](#pinout-diagram)
 - [Documentation Links](#documentation-links)

-## A Note on My Development Environment
+## A Note on My Development Environments
 I am using either a Macbook Pro or Dell as a host machine to interface with the Rubik Pi device.
 See the below table for details.

 |               | CPU                | RAM      | OS                  |